g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 Now let us take some time to check if we can take some conclusions from it.

 If the *recovery rate* is greater than *contact rate*, the rate of change will always be negative, so the infection will eventually dissipate and even not outbreak.

 On the other hand, if *contact rate* is greater *recovery rate*, we will have a disaster.
 Apparently, those paramaters indicate how strong an epidemic can be.

-Now, if $\gamma$ is the *recovery rate*, then $1/\gamma$ is the *infectious/recovery period* or the period of time during which an infected individual can pass it on, consider the product between the $\beta$ (*contact rate*) and $1/\gamma$ (*infectious period/recovery*) and we will have the average number of people an infected patient will pass it on.
+Now, if $\gamma$ is the *recovery rate*, then $1/\gamma$ is the *infectious/recovery period* or the period of time during which an infected individual can pass it on,

+Now, consider the product between the $\beta$ and $1/\gamma%.
+That results on the average number of people an infected patient will pass the infection on.
+For example, let us say in given scenario the *contact rate* $\beta = 0.2$ and the *infectious/recovery* period is $\gamma = 10$ days.
+Then we expect that each infected patient will pass the infection onto 2 people.

 $$
 \begin{equation}